-- Play with your child during family time!
-Read books, play games, listen to music, and have fun together.
-Try to avoid watching TV as "family time." - Your child may now have "stranger anxiety" and may need time to "warm up" to new people.
-It may be helpful to use a consistent child care provider. - Brush your toddler's teeth with a small toothbrush twice a day.
+- Your child may now have "stranger anxiety" and may need time to "warm up" to new people.
+Don't force your child to confront people who scare him/her. - Your toddler may only speak a few words but is able to understand many, many more!
+Talk, sing, and read with your child frequently.
+Encourage your child to repeat words and use words that describe feelings and emotions.
+Narrate your child's gestures ("John is pointing at the ball.
+Do you want to play with the ball?").
+Use simple, clear phrases to give your child instructions. - Brush your toddler's teeth with toothpaste and a small toothbrush twice a day.
 You may consider starting toothpaste with fluoride.
 If your child is still using a bottle, try to place only water in that bottle to help prevent cavities.
 The first dentist visit should be before age 2.